karmaniverous/stan/.stan/system/stan.todo.md

     `<stanPath>/system/stan.todo.md` whenever any code Patch is emitted (with deletions‑only / plan‑only exceptions) and re‑assert that the
     Commit Message is present and last (HARD GATE; MUST fail composition).

-Next up (follow‑through)

-- Public docs: surface the new additive‑includes rule in the website guide (“Archives & snapshots”) with a short example.

 DX / utility ideas (backlog)